joker-b/AnimTaskMgr/README.md

 Will run the four tasks in sequence.
 Of course, if any task runs infinitely, none of its chained children would ever execute!
 For this reason, if `.chain()` is executed on a task that *does* have an infinite duration (e.g., `Duration === 0`), then the parent task will immediately stop and chain on the next animation frame, just as if its duration were complete.

+#### Parallel Chains

+A single task can have multiple chains.
+Just call `.chain()` as much as you like.
+This can be especailly handy when the different chains items have different scopes or expected durations.
+All chained tasks will enter into the managers time stream on the same frame, in the order you defined them.

 #### Talking to Your (Chained) Kids

 In the `.chain` example immediately above, what if the duration of `FuncC` needed to be adjusted by something happening in `FuncB`?
 The stack above will only return the task of `FuncD` so the other objects are invisible.
 Fortunately, we can get task identifiers both up and down the `chain()` chain.